 Stage 1B: Online referral platform – under development

-Stage 2: Pro bono portal – under development
+Stage 2: Pro bono portal – pilot underway with 14 law firms

-Stage 3: Increased end-to-end process automation – scheduled for 2019
+Stage 3: Increased end-to-end process automation – under development

 The Myer Foundation